-Understanding your SAT/ACT test results: scaled scores & percentiles
+Understanding what makes a good SAT/ACT score: scaled scores & percentiles

 While your SAT/ACT score report provides a lot of helpful feedback on your test performance, it can be difficult to make sense of the numbers.
 Both the SAT and ACT use scaled scores and percentiles to show how you did.
 It’s important to understand how the scoring works so that you can use your test prep energy most effectively.